ccwhgetgit/ccwh/_pages/about.md

 --------

 * **Singapore Armed Force**: Basic Military Training for 3 months <br>
+* **Singapore Police Force (Training)**: Graduated as a commissioned Inspector of Police; Member of the Guard of Honor Contingent for National Day Parade 2017
-* **Singapore Police Force**: Graduated as a commissioned Inspector of Police and posted to Airport Police Division as Assistant Manpower Officer.
-Received the Commander's Commendation Award for outstanding contributions during the 2018 Trump-Kim Summit.
+* **Singapore Police Force**: Posted to Airport Police Division as Assistant Manpower Officer.
+Received the Commander's Commendation Award for outstanding contributions during the 2018 Trump-Kim Summit

 Extracurriculars
 ======